William Hechler: Legacy and commemoration

 Hechler lived to see the Political Zionist Movement of Theodor Herzl, that he had worked and succeeded in legitimizing in public opinion, given the backing of a major European world power.
-Hechler's predictions of a coming catastrophe for the Jewish people occurred, 6,000,000 European Jews were murdered from 1939-1945.
+Hechler's predictions of a coming catastrophe for the Jewish people occurred, 6,000,000 European Jews were murdered from 1939 to 1945.
 Seventeen years after Hechler's passing the State of Israel came into being, in May 1948.

 In 2010, the forgotten unmarked gravesite of Reverend William Henry Hechler was rediscovered in London.
 Led by the Jewish American Society for Historic Preservation and the British Christian Zionist Movement, an appropriate graveside memorial was erected on 31 January 2011.